 Organized on 28 and 29 March 2019 in France, the conference brings together research on labour markets, trade and firm, migration and industrial relations in France and Germany based on confidential administrative and survey data from both countries.
 The conference program also includes several presentations on same topics from other countries.

-The CASD and the IAB have recently established cross-country access to confidential administrative data in France and Germany.
-The aim is to foster and facilitate the use of rich register datasets – which can be partly combined with detailed survey data – from both countries and to improve the data sources for comparative research in social sciences.
+The aim of the conference is to encourage the discussion on both substantive and methodological issues.
+It is part of the starting cooperation between CASD in France and IAB in Germany that have recently established cross-country remote access to foster and facilitate the use of the rich register datasets – which can be partly combined with detailed survey data – from both countries and to improve the data sources for comparative research in social sciences.

 Program Committee members

-Pierre Cahuc (Sciences Po), Céline Goffette (ENSAE-CREST), Elke Jahn (IAB & University of Bayreuth), Arne Uhlendorff (CREST-CNRS)
+Pierre Cahuc CREST-ENSAE), Céline Goffette (ENSAE-CREST), Elke Jahn (IAB & University of Bayreuth), Arne Uhlendorff (CREST-CNRS).

 Kamel Gadouche (GENES-CASD), Dana Müller (IAB), Roxane Silberman (GENES-CASD & CNRS)